 Ben Robinson is a young Australian composer emerging from the highly regarded composition program at the Sydney Conservatorium of Music, where he was recently awarded the Raymond Hanson Memorial Prize for Composition.
-With a style that is rich in rhythmic excitement, Ben’s works create an engaging musical trajectory from start to finish - a distinctive voice amongst the modern trends of slow, textural music and extended techniques.
-With a particular interest in chamber music, he often combines stylistic influences such as the sense of direction in the music of Stravinsky and Bartók, John Adams, Ross Edwards and Paul Stanhope, Ben's music appeals to a wide audience, and engages listeners both with and without a traditional understanding of classical music.
+With a style that is rich in rhythmic excitement, Ben’s works create an engaging musical trajectory from start to finish - a distinctive voice against the modern trends of slow, textural music and extended techniques.
+Mostly composing choral works and chamber music, he often combines stylistic influences such as the sense of direction in the music of Stravinsky and Bartók, John Adams, Ross Edwards and Paul Stanhope, Ben's music appeals to a wide audience, and engages listeners both with and without a traditional understanding of classical music.
 Ben has developed his skills under the guidance of composers including Paul Stanhope, Michael Smetanin, Gerard Brophy and Ben Carey.

 Ben was recently commissioned by Sydney's fantastic emerging orchestra, Ensemble Apex, composing Binary Ties for their 2020 digital season.
 In December 2019 he won Ensemble Apex’s call for scores competition with Propulsive Instability for chamber orchestra, which will be premiered by the fantastic new ensemble in December 2020.
 In June 2019 his piece Expansion for alto saxophone

 Ben also works with electronic media, composing a number of electroacoustic pieces both with and without live acoustic instruments.
 He has even achieved internet success with his video, Babbling, Bumbling Band of Baboons, a remix of the Harry Potter films which has reached over six million views on Facebook!

 Originally from the coastal town of Port Macquarie, Ben has spent the last four years studying in Sydney and, having recently completed his composition degree, is continuing to build his music career in the city.